 I beseech you therefore, brethren, by the mercies of God, that ye present your bodies a living sacrifice, holy, acceptable unto God, which is your reasonable service.
-And be not conformed to this world: but be ye transformed by the renewing of your mind, that ye may prove what is that good, and acceptable, and perfect will of Gob (12:1, 2).
+And be not conformed to this world: but be ye transformed by the renewing of your mind, that ye may prove what is that good, and acceptable, and perfect will of God (12:1, 2).

 Salvation is free by faith in Jesus Christ.
-And because one is saved, he has certain responsibilities such as consecration, service, and love to the brethren (12:1-21).
-The Christian also has duties as a member of the state (13:1-7), toward other members of the state (13:8-14), and to the weaker brethren (14:1 -15:13).
+Because one is saved, he has certain responsibilities such as consecration, service, and love to the brethren (12:1-21).
+The Christian also has duties as a member of the state (13:1-7), toward other members of the state (13:8-14), and to the weaker brethren (14:1-15:13).
 In a warm and friendly manner, Paul concluded his masterpiece on salvation in verses 15:14-16:27.

-VIII.
 I CORINTHIANS

-I and II Corinthians were written to the saints of the commercial metropolis of Greece.
-Corinth, one of the largest, richest, and most important cities of the Roman Empire, was noted for its art, culture, philosophers, and debased worship of Venus.
+Paul wrote I and II Corinthians to the saints of the commercial metropolis of Greece, the city of Corinth.
+Its art, culture, philosophers, and debased worship of Venus characterized Corinth, one of the largest, richest, and most important cities of the Roman Empire.
 Paul visited Corinth on his second missionary journey and founded one of his greatest churches.

-The First Epistle to the Corinthians was written to correct disorders that had arisen in the Corinthian church and to set a standard of Christian conduct before the believers.
-The theme is then: Christian conduct in relation to the church, the home, and the world.
+Paul wrote his First Epistle to the Corinthians to correct disorders that had arisen in the Corinthian church and to set a standard of Christian conduct before the believers.
+The theme is Christian conduct in relation to the church, the home, and the world.

 In a letter now lost, Paul had written to the assembly at Corinth, instructing them as to their attitude toward sinning members of the church (I Corinthians 5:9).
 He received a reply (7:1) inquiring about Christian conduct.
 To correct the disorders that had broken out and to answer the inquiries, Paul penned this letter to the Corinthians.
-His purpose may be summarized as:
+A summary of his purpose is: